-The schedule for performance of Services needed under the prospective contract is approximately June 2019 to the fall of 2021 for Phase I. Completion of Phase II, if applicable, is not determined.
+The schedule for performance of Services needed under the prospective contract is approximately June 2019 to March 2020 for Phase I. Completion of Phase II, if applicable, has not yet been determined.

 1.5 QUANTITY OF CONTRACTS AWARDED & OFFER PERIOD